 That is the last we see of Stuart Ullman and Bill Watson.

-The mention of the ghost ship links back to Danny's jacket on which was the word, "flying", referencing the tale of the Flying Dutchman.
+The mention of the ghost ship perhaps links back to Danny's jacket on which was the word, "flying", referencing the tale of the Flying Dutchman.
 The Flying Dutchman may also be partly observed in Eyes Wide Shut, when Dr. Harford is wandering after his wife's revelation to him of her fascination with another man being so powerful she would have left him in a moment, and then Marion, the daughter of a patient who has died, professing her love for Harford with similar intensity.
 Unhinged, he walks the streets, which become their own maze, and toward the beginning of that journey passes by a place called the Flying Burritos, but only the word "flying" is lit with neon in a window.
 The word "Burritos" is barely observable above the establishment, and as we had prior a couple other Dutch references I think it's plausible to think we were supposed to imagine Flying Dutchman.

 As observed earlier, when Danny was first seen we could only see the word "lyers" on his jacket but eventually it was revealed as reading "flyers".

 The Flying Dutchman is a legend of a ghost ship doomed to wander the sea until Judgment Day, its captain and crew never afforded rest, though in some versions the ship may dock once every seven years.
 Individuals who are a part of normal society occasionally glimpse the ship and know it by its ghostly light.
-I say "normal" society as the Flying Dutchman is one of a number of legends of wanderers, sometimes in perpetual exile, sometimes nearly immortal.
+The Flying Dutchman is one of a number of legends of wanderers, sometimes in perpetual exile, sometimes nearly immortal.
 One of the first would be Cain of the biblical story of Cain and Abel, who killed his brother, and was cursed to be a wanderer.
 Odysseus is another such wanderer, cursed by Poseidon to spend ten years roaming the ocean.
 And then there is the Christian tale of the so-called Wandering Jew.

 Bill, in Eyes Wide Shut became a kind of temporary wanderer, one could say.
 Alex in A Clockwork Orange became also a wanderer, after the treatment with Serum-114, homeless.
 The Torrance family is a family in exile, forced out of Vermont, friendless in Boulder, and finally isolated in the Overlook.